deephdc/deep-docs/docs/nova-lxd-devstack.md

 # Installation steps

-1. Create a new host host running Xenial or Bionic with Python 2.7
+1. Create a new host running Xenial or Bionic with Python 2.7

 2. Install the newest version of a library PyLXD 2.2.7